zerynth/lib-aws-iot/examples/Cloud15Lines/project.md

-Device To Cloud in 15 Lines
+Sensor to Cloud in 15 Lines
 ===========================

-Connect your device to AWS IoT in 15 lines of Python code.
+Connect your device to AWS IoT and start sending data gathered from plugged sensor in 15 lines of Python code.